pbnather/Crispy/docs/README.md

 Crispy is an Android application created during ITSMAP course at Aarhus University, Denmark.
 It won Community Award in the ITSMAP E2018 student contest (December 2018).

-As one can read in project's [report](https://github.com/pbnather/Crispy/blob/master/docs/Crispy_Project_Report.pdf):
+As one can read in the [project's report](https://github.com/pbnather/Crispy/blob/master/docs/Crispy_Project_Report.pdf):

 > The mission of our app is to make storing recipes,  planning meals and doing groceries, for the whole family, as easy as possible.
 An intuitive UI will allow